aptashenko/lang-reader-backend/README.md

 # 🌍 Lang Reader Backend

 > Backend service for learning foreign languages through reading and vocabulary tracking.
+> 🚧 This project is currently under active development.
+Features and APIs may change frequently.

 Lang Reader is a platform that helps users learn languages by reading adapted texts.
 Users can save new words, track progress, practice with flashcards, and get feedback from AI.